Airsoft Vs. Paintball Pain Comparison

 - Eyes (wear a mask or goggles!)

-- Teeth (wear a mask or mesh guard!)
+- Teeth (wear a protective mesh mask!)

-- Hands and fingers
+- Hands and fingers (wear padded gloves!)

 To avoid permanent eye damage, it is important to wear a mask or goggles that are impact rated ANZI 87.1.